wp-plugins/facebooktwittergoogle-plus-one-share-buttons/readme.txt

 === Facebook,Twitter,Google plus one Share Buttons ===
 Contributors: Jeriff Cheng
 Donate link: http://www.92app.com
-Tags: facebook,twitter,google +1(plus one) button,google plus one,facebook share,twitter share
+Tags: facebook,twitter,google +1(plus one) button,google plus one,facebook share,facebook like,twitter share
 Requires at least: 2.8+
 Tested up to: 3.2.1
 Stable tag: trunk

 == Description ==
 This simple yet easy-to-use plugin adds the most important social share buttons: facebook, twitter and google +1 (plus one) after post contents.
+New version V1.1 adds the facebook like button.

-Support me by introducing this plugin to your friends, or give me a high rate on WordPress.org.Thanks !
+<strong>Support me by introducing this plugin to your friends, or give me a high rate on WordPress.org.Thanks !</strong>

-Features:
+<strong>Features:<strong>

 1. The Javascript required is embedded in the footer of your webpage,thus, doesn't affect your PageSpeed(As pagespeed affects Google PageRank, this plugin is SEO-friendly).

 2. Only show share buttons after post contents.(See FAQs for why don't show buttons on Page and HomePage)

-For more information,refer to <a title="Facebook,Twitter,Google plus one Share Buttons by Jeriff Cheng" href="http://www.92app.com/wordpress-plugins/facebook-twitter-google-plus-one-share-buttons" target="_blank">Facebook,Twitter,Google plus one Share Buttons Doc </a>(Please click the advertisement on the upper right of my blog, this is a way to "donate" to me,Thanks!)
+For more information,refer to <a title="Facebook,Twitter,Google plus one Share Buttons by Jeriff Cheng" href="http://www.92app.com/wordpress-plugins/facebook-twitter-google-plus-one-share-buttons" target="_blank">Facebook,Twitter,Google plus one Share Buttons Doc </a>

+Recommend another Plugin I made: <a href="http://wordpress.org/extend/plugins/author-box-after-posts/" target="_blank">Author Box After Posts</a>.Adds an author box after your post contents.The box contains author's avatar,name,post count,site link,personal description and Email.

 == Installation ==
 1. Upload the full directory into your wp-content/plugins directory